gempy-project/gempy/README.md

 * `vtk` for interactive 3-D visualization
 * `skimage` and `networkx` for 3-D topology analysis and graph handling

+Overall we recommend the use of a dedicated Python distribution, such as [Anaconda](https://www.continuum.io/what-is-anaconda), for hassle-free package installation.
+We are curently working on providing GemPy also via Anaconda Cloud, for easier installation of its dependencies.

 ### Installation

 Installing the latest release version of GemPy itself is easily done using PyPI: